terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 <img class="right" src="webcomponents.svg" title="Web Components" width="200" style="background-color: #FFF; float: right;">

 Using the shadow DOM introduces a new way of thinking about styling content.
 The isolation of styles is both a blessing and a curse.
 We will have much simpler styles to achieve our desired look, but we will lose a lot of control over any slotted content.
-In this post, I'll do my best to give some guidance on how to best use the new psuedo selectors, and where the dark alleys are.
+In this post, I'll do my best to give some guidance on how to best use the new psuedo classes and elements, and where the dark alleys are.

 Major topics covered:

 - What does style isolation really mean?
-- CSS variables break the boundary
+- CSS custom properties break the boundary
-- Re-using styles
+- Reusing styles
-- :host psuedo selector
+- :host and :host-context psuedo classes
-- ::slotted psuedo seector
+- ::slotted psuedo element
 - The dark alley (styling slotted content)

 ## What does style isolation really mean?